Complete Guide to TOPIK - Self Study Package BX0121

 Examples of A/V+ 고 해서:

-3. 불편하고 해서 - Because it is inconvenient.
+3. 불편하고 해서 - because it’s inconvenient

-4. 비싸고 해서 - Because it is expensive.
+4. 비싸고 해서 - Because it's expensive.

-5. 내리고 했어 - Because it is pouring.
+5. 비가 내리고 했어 - Because it is pouring.

-7. 예쁘고 해서 - Because it is pretty.
+7. 예쁘고 해서 - Because it's pretty.

 Specific usage of N도 A/V 고 해서 :

-• 비도 많이 내리고 해서 안 갔어. - It was even raining so I didn't go.
+• 비도 많이 내리고 해서 안 갔어.

-• 날씨도 춥고 해서 집에 일찍 돌아갔어요. - Even the weather was cold so I went home early.
+Even the weather was cold, so I went home early.

 Some examples sentences :